quadratic-funding/maci/cli/README.md

 `maci-cli signup <options>`

-Fields that the coordinator has to set:
+Fields that the user has to set:

 | Option | Flags | About |
 |-|-|-|